MicrosoftDocs/win32/desktop-src/PerfCtrs/performance-counters-what-s-new.md

 ---
-Description: 'This section describes the new features that were added to Performance Counters for each release.' ms.assetid: '14bdae6c-9dcd-401e-8c43-5391e00cf7e3'
+Description: This section describes the new features that were added to Performance Counters for each release. ms.assetid: 14bdae6c-9dcd-401e-8c43-5391e00cf7e3
-title: 'What's New'
+title: Whats New
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # What's New